10 – Mean Girl

 # 6 – Down Down

-Ending the first half of this list we have the track that was Status Quo’s only number one single in the UK released in 1974 and taken from the album On the Level.
-The song was influenced by the track “Debor” by T Rex and was originally titled “Get Down” but the title was changed to avoid confusion with the Gilbert O ‘Sullivan song.
+Ending the first half of this list, we have the track that was Status Quo’s only number one single in the UK, released in 1974 and taken from the album On the Level.
+The song was influenced by the T. Rex track “Debor” and was originally titled “Get Down,” but the title was changed to avoid confusion with the Gilbert O ‘Sullivan song.

 # 5- Ice In The Sun

-Here is another early track from the Quo’s late sixties psychedelic years that was also released in 1968 and was included on their debut album Pixtureesque Matchstickable Message From The Status Quo.
-It reached number eight on the UK charts and in the US got to seventy on the Billboard Hot 100 which to this day is the band’s last appearance on the US charts.
+Here is another early track from the Quo’s late sixties psychedelic years, released in 1968 and included on their debut album, Picturesque Matchstickable Message From The Status Quo.
+It reached number eight on the UK charts and, in the US, reached number 70 on the Billboard Hot 100, which to this day is the band’s last appearance on the US charts.

 # 4 – In The Army Now

-Here is a cover of a song by Dutch band Bolland and Bolland which was the title track of Status Quo’s seventeenth album released in 1986.
+Here is a cover of a song by Dutch band Bolland and Bolland, which was the title track of Status Quo’s seventeenth album, released in 1986.
 It was a big hit in the UK where it reached number two.
-In addition to this, it was a big hit in several other countries across Europe.
-In 2010 the Quo released a new version of the song with the Corps of Army Choir which got to number thirty-one in the UK.
+In addition, it was a big hit in several other European countries.
+In 2010, the Quo released a new version of the song with the Corps of Army Choir, which reached number 31 in the UK.

 # 3 – Whatever You Want

-At number three we have one of Status Quo’s best-known songs which is the title track of their album released in 1979.
+At number three, we have one of Status Quo’s best-known songs, which is the title track of their 1979 album.
 Upon its release, it got to number four in the United Kingdom.
-In Britain, the song has gone on to have cultural significance due to its use in several televisions by retail chains such as Argos and it was also the theme tune and namesake of a short-lived Saturday Night game show.
+In Britain, the song has gained cultural significance due to its use in several television shows by retail chains such as Argos, and it was also the theme tune and namesake of a short-lived Saturday Night game show.

 # 2 – What You’re Proposing